nea/vertx-mod-cassandra-persistor/README.md

 * `ssl` *optional* Connect via SSL or not.
 Defaults to not.
 * `fetchSize` *optional* The default fetch size for *SELECT* queries.
 Defaults to 5000.
 * `dateFormat` *optional* The default Date pattern used to convert string dates to `Date` instances.
 Defaults to `dd-MM-yyyy HH:mm:ss`.
+* `prepStmtCacheSize` *optional* The default prepared statement cache size used to store and manage prepared statements.
+Defaults to `Integer.MAX_VALUE`

 ## Operations